qntnet/data-relay/README.md

 The purpose of this project is to create a local data source for local strategy development.

-Unfortunately, we can't provide you a full copy of our data because of legal restrictions, so we decided to create this project which will download the data from Alpha Vantage and verify that data with our data server.
+This project which will download the data from Alpha Vantage and verify that data with our data server.
 As result, you will get a local data, which you can use for local development.